 Identification of biotopes, bird habitats, cultural heritage objects and monitoring risk programme

-A biotope monitoring risk programme was initiated on 19 January 2016.
-Audits were prearranged and 85 forest audits have been carried out.
+A biotope monitoring risk programme audits were prearranged and 11 forest audits have been carried out.
 Territories and adjacent areas audited: before logging, during logging and after logging, which according to the Latbio database were possible forest biotopes.